-In this article, I will introduce the default filters, effects (such as particles and flames), and light sources in STYLY.
+In this article, we will introduce the default filters, effects (such as particles and flames), and light sources available in STYLY.

 We call screen effects that change the appearance of the scene “Filters” in STYLY.